10 New Construction Technology Trends

 In some cases, construction tech wearables rely on mobile apps in order to work.
 Depending on the software, these can be customized to best suit your construction firm’s needs.
 For instance, you can allow workers to log their hours by clocking in or out from their own mobile devices.
 Or, you can remotely monitor safety conditions with smart vests which measure temperature to determine when workers need to take a break.

-Recent years have seen a huge rise in the number of drones and robots being used on construction job sites.
+In recent years, there has been a huge rise in the number of drones and robots being used on construction job sites.
 These autonomous or operator-controlled robotics can do the work humans can’t, either due to physical or safety limitations.
 And these can help make up for temporary or long-term labor shortages.

 Examples of this technology in action include using drones to perform ground surveys and create topographic maps.
 Aerial views of a job site can improve accuracy when planning out where certain new construction features will be located.
 A drone operator can survey an entire site in a matter of minutes without having to step foot on the ground.
 In areas where there’s a lot of vegetation or debris, this might be the only way to get the job done.